What is in this leaflet

 Tell your doctor if:

-If Resprim is taken late in pregnancy, it may harm the baby.
+If RESPRIM is taken during pregnancy, it may harm the baby.

 - you have any medical conditions, especially the following: